foolmarks/yolox/README.md

     --batch_size        1
 ```

-  The measured frame rate will be printed in the console:
+  The measured throughput in frames per second (FPS) will be printed in the console:

 ```shell
 Running model in MLA-only mode